 For information on tax liabilities and how to file federal tax forms, please contact a licensed tax professional in your jurisdiction.
 We recommend that you provide your tax preparer with a copy of the most recent Terms of Appointment.

-Because stipend payments are awards (not wages), ORAU does not withhold Social Security or Medicare taxes.
+Since stipends are awards (not wages), ORAU does not withhold Social Security or Medicare taxes.
 You are not self-employed, and therefore do not pay self-employment taxes.
 ORAU also does not withhold state income tax.